-The fulcrum of the new Fiduciary Rule from the U.S. Department of Labor (DOL), which becomes law on April 10, 2017, is the Best Interest Contract Exemption.
+The Fulcrum of the New Fiduciary Rule from the U.S. Department of Labor (DOL) is the Best Interest Contract Exemption

 The Department of Labor believes that conflicts of interest in the financial services industry are hurting individuals who have retirement plans such as 401(k), SEP, SIMPLE, and IRA, in that these conflicts are causing investors to pay higher costs and receive lower returns.